Looking to Connect? Go to Our Contact Page!

 Core Values of A Work in ProgressA Work In Progress Productions (AWIP) exists to enrich individuals, families, and our community as a whole by providing positive experiences in the performing arts.
 This includes excellent, affordable, family-friendly performance and educational opportunities in a safe environment for participants of all ages.
 Built on a Christian Foundation yet welcoming all, we offer professional teaching, catering to the schedules of homeschoolers.

-Learn: To offer a positive, professional, and safe environment through which fine arts students are enabled to develop and sharpen their performance skills as they participate in classes and productions.
+To offer a positive, professional, and safe environment through which fine arts students are enabled to develop and sharpen their performance skills as they participate in classes and productions.

-Grow: To be known as a family-friendly program that provides creative educational opportunities and wholesome entertainment for families and the community.
+To be known as a family-friendly program that provides creative educational opportunities and wholesome entertainment for families and the community.

-Shine: To produce excellent and enjoyable performances of the highest quality collectively achievable.
+To produce excellent and enjoyable performances of the highest quality collectively achievable.
 AWIP seeks to honor God by using the unique gifts and talents of the group individually and jointly.

 A Work in Progress provides training in the following areas, and more:

-- Ballet and tap for all school ages
+- Dance classes for all school ages

 - Acting classes and workshops for all skill levels and ages